Dobherrmann/MMM-Losung/README.md

 | `showTeachingText` |  *Optional* - Show additional teaching text

 ## Additional informations
-Have fun with you daily input :)
+Have fun with your daily input :)